 Before discharge, ensure that the patient’s potassium level has stabilized within an acceptable range on a regimen suitable for outpatient use.
 Generally, a stable potassium level below 5.5 mEq/L is acceptable, provided that the patient is compliant with diet, medications, and follow-up care.
 For those patients who may be less compliant, tighter control may be targeted to provide some margin of safety.

-Ensure that the patient received dietary counseling.
+Ensure that the patient receives dietary counseling.
 Educate patients about the risk of sudden catastrophic events from hyperkalemia and the importance of compliance with medications, diet, and follow-up procedures.
 Schedule timely outpatient follow-up care and laboratory testing.

 Outpatient care consists of monitoring the response to therapy, with particular attention paid to blood pressure, volume status, and electrolytes.

-If RTA type IV was exacerbated by a drug that was discontinued, further therapy directed toward lowering potassium may no longer be needed and may even cause harm by giving rise to hypokalemia and alkalosis.
+If type IV RTA was exacerbated by a drug that was discontinued, further therapy directed toward lowering potassium may no longer be needed and may even cause harm by giving rise to hypokalemia and alkalosis.

 The goals of pharmacotherapy are to reduce morbidity and to prevent complications.
 Medications employed in the management of renal tubular acidosis (RTA) type IV include loop and thiazide diuretics, mineralocorticoids, ion-exchange resins, and alkalinizing agents.

 Clinical Context: Furosemide inhibits reabsorption of chloride, predominantly in the thick ascending limb of the loop of Henle.
 The high efficacy of this drug is largely due to the large amount of sodium usually reabsorbed in this site.
+Other loop diuretics include bumetanide and torsemide, which differ in dose ranges and duration of action.

 Diuretics increase sodium and potassium loss in the urine.
 The latter usually is considered an adverse effect but is the desired effect in treating patients with RTA type IV.

 Clinical Context: Fludrocortisone is used as a third-line agent in patients for whom treatment with diuretics, sodium bicarbonate, and dietary measures has failed.
 It promotes increased reabsorption of sodium and loss of potassium from renal distal tubules.
+Fludrocortisone is unique in having a major mineralocorticoid effect and only minimal glucocorticoid activity.

 These agents provide pharmacologic amounts of mineralocorticoid activity, so that the patient can overcome tubular resistance to physiologic amounts of aldosterone.